rocky-linux/documentation/docs/guides/security/active_directory_authentication.md

 features mentioned, it can handle users, groups, and access control.
 It is even possible (through some configuration tweaks on the Linux side and some advanced options on the AD side) to distribute SSH keys using AD.

+This guide, however, will just cover configuring authentication against Active Directory, and will not include any extra configuration on the Windows side.

 ## Discovering and joining AD using SSSD